-You will receive your results in the mail within two weeks.
+You will receive your results in the mail upon completion of five tests.
+All results can be found on your GED.com profile.
 Results are confidential and will not be offered over the phone.
 You will be issued a high school equivalency diploma if you get a score of at least 450 on all five tests.
 You may rewrite any tests that you do not pass.

 Who do I contact for more information about the GED program?

 GED Testing Program